 Work on the route kicked off in October 1968, with the first portion open between Washington Township and Jackson Mills in 1972.
 Completion of I-195 followed when a 0.3-mile segment tying into I-295 and NJ 29 as part of the Trenton Complex interchange opened to traffic in 1990.1

-Future plans to realign Interstate 95 onto the Pennsylvania Turnpike east from a new interchange at Bristol will vacate the current I-95 alignment north to Trenton.
-Renumbering proposed from 2007 to 2013 called for extending Interstate 195 west over I-295 to U.S. 1 at Lawrence Township and over I-95 southwest to Yardley and Bristol, Pennsylvania.
+2007-2013 plans to realign Interstate 95 onto the Pennsylvania Turnpike east from the new interchange at Bristol called for extending Interstate 195 west over I-295 to U.S. 1 at Lawrence Township and over I-95 southwest to Yardley and Bristol, Pennsylvania.
 This changed in 2014 with the the stretch referenced as future Interstate 395, and again in 2015 as an extension of Interstate 295.
-The new I-95 connection with the PA Turnpike opens in 2018.
+The new I-95 connection with the PA Turnpike opens in fall 2018.

 |Interstate 195 scenes|

 |Arena Drive (CR 620) meanders southeast from I-295 (Exit 61) to Interstate 195 (Exit 2) through the community of White Horse.
 This scene looks at a reassurance marker for CR 620 east posted after CR 533 (White Horse Avenue).
 Photo taken 09/26/09.|